How Parents Accidentally (and Lovingly) Reinforce Anxiety

 If this feels familiar, you’re not alone.
 Parenting an anxious child is demanding in ways that aren’t always visible.

-You didn’t create your child’s anxiety, and with support, you can help them become more confident and capable, while your connection stays strong.
+You didn’t create your child’s anxiety, and with support, you can help them become more confident and capable.